tinysuperlab/MotionKitV2MicroPython/README.md

 The Mu editor was used for coding.
 All the files are copied to the mu_code folder. maqueen.py is copied to the micro:bit.
-One way to do is tobe copied use the Mu editor "Files" button.
+One way to copy is to use the Mu editor "Files" button and drag the file to "your device".
 Each example py file is programmed using the "Flash" button.

-robot_servo.py requires an external servo motor such as SG90. robot_measuredistance.py requires that the ultra sound sensor is mounted.
+robot_servo.py requires one or two external servo motor(s) such as SG90. robot_measuredistance.py requires that the ultra sound sensor is mounted.

 class Maqueen contains following methods: